Melchizedek6809/cocz.net/content/2025-04-21-wolkenwelten.md

 love to turn this into a game that plays similar to [Super Smash Brothers](https://www.smashbros.com/) but with elemental powers similar to [Avatar](https://avatar.fandom.com/wiki/Avatar:_The_Last_Airbender).

-> **Technical Highlight:** The TypeScript version achieves comparable performance to the lower-level implementations while dramatically improving development speed, mod support, and distribution.
+> **Technical Highlight:** The TypeScript version achieves comparable performance to the lower-level implementations while dramatically improving development speed, mod support, and simpler distribution.

 ## Lessons Learned

 After working on WolkenWelten across multiple languages and paradigms, I've gained several key insights:

-1. **Language trade-offs matter**: C++ offered libraries but slow compilation, C was faster to compile but required more manual work, Rust had strong safety but slow compilation, and TypeScript provided the best balance for this project.
+1. **Language trade-offs matter**: C++ offered libraries but slow compilation, C was faster to compile but third-party libraries were a pain, Rust had strong safety but slow compilation, and TypeScript provided the best balance for this project.

 2. **Modding architecture is crucial**: Design for modding from the start rather than trying to bolt it on later.